 Rocks and Outcrops

 When controlling gorse and other weeds, consider that these plants are often used by native wildlife for nesting, denning and shelter from the elements.
 This is especially so in landscapes that have been cleared of native vegetation - weeds may be the only habitat left!
 Some resources below note that the best time for weed control is in spring and summer when plants are actively growing.
 From an animal-perspective, however, we encourage the removal of weeds in the non-breeding season (i.e., winter and autumn) if it is at all possible.
 Similarly, we suggest removing large weed infestations in a gradual manner that allows animals time to find a new home and provides opportunity to replace weeds with structurally similar native plants.
-Chemically spraying weeds and leaving them in-situ to degrade over time may be an option.
+Chemically spraying weeds and leaving them in-situ to degrade over time may also be an option.

 Your first stop for identifying Tasmanian weeds should be the Department of Natural Resources and Environment’s Weeds Index.
 You’ll find their list of declared weeds and control methods here.
 But not all of our important weeds have been declared; you’ll find some of those species here.